insight-icon/terragrunt-icon-analytics/README.md

 The order you apply modules is important, with some modules being required and others being optional.
 Modules should be applied:

-- Network (required)
+- Network
-- RDS (required if loading data into Airflow)
+- RDS
-- Postgres (required if using RDS)
-- Airflow (required if using Airflow)
+- Airflow (ETL)
+    - For a VM based deployment, apply `airflow`.
+For docker (preferred), apply `airflow-docker`.
-- S3 (required if using Airflow)
+- S3
-- Superset (required if using Superset)
+- Superset (visualizations)
+- Redshift (optional)

 For example, if you were to clone a local deployment to `/Users/example/analytics/`, you would need to deploy the network module with `terragrunt apply --terragrunt-working-dir /Users/example/analytics/icon-analytics/aws/network/`

+Additional DB settings can be applied with `postgres` and `redshift-config` directories.

 ### Destroying Deployment